jump-dev/JuMP.jl/docs/src/installation.md

 ### Check the version of your packages

-Each package is versionsed with a [three-part number](https://semver.org) like `vX.Y.Z`.
+Each package is versioned with a [three-part number](https://semver.org) of the form `vX.Y.Z`.
 You can check which versions you have installed with `import Pkg; Pkg.status()`.

 This should almost always be the most-recent release.
 You can check the releases of a package by going to the relevant Github page, and navigating to the "releases" page.
 For example, the list of JuMP releases is available at:
 [https://github.com/jump-dev/JuMP.jl/releases](https://github.com/jump-dev/JuMP.jl/releases).

+If you post on the [community forum](https://discourse.julialang.org/c/domain/opt/13), please include the output of `Pkg.status()`!

 ### Unsatisfiable requirements detected